D'Amore-McKim School of Business: Rankings

 In 2013, the undergraduate business school ranked 25th in the nation according to Business Week and in 2014 it ranked 19th.
 Northeastern also ranked No. 4 in Forbes magazine as one of "America's Most Entrepreneurial Campuses."
 The EMBA program is ranked in the top 50 in the U.S. by the Financial Times and No. 21 in the nation by US News.
 The Finance Department is ranked No. 2 in the nation by Advances in Financial Education in terms of the number of publications in financial journals.
 In addition, undergraduate students have dominated case competitions against other Boston area business schools, winning nine of the last 11 Business School Beanpot competitions.
 The full-time MBA program was ranked #51 in the 2012 Bloomberg Businessweek report.
 The program moved up five places since the last report published in 2010.
 Employer surveys have moved the Program from #57 to #48 nationally.

-The 360 Huntington Fund

-The 360 Huntington Fund is a unique portion of Northeastern University's endowment managed directly by graduate business students.
-Northeastern is internationally known for its emphasis on experiential learning, which the university believes produces professionals better prepared to tackle real-world challenges.
-Finance is no exception.
-The first objective of the 360 Huntington Fund is to educate students by tasking them with real and serious capital allocation responsibility that fosters their development into knowledgeable, experienced analysts by graduation.
-The second objective is to add value to Northeastern University's endowment through investment choices that are likely to produce long term growth.
-The 360 Huntington Fund's prospectus details this investment strategy.

 International Field Study Programs

 Northeastern's MBA international summer programs are designed to give students knowledge in and new perspectives regarding international business.
-They aim to help students develop critical skills necessary to compete and succeed in the global market.
 All courses involve a multinational faculty and are taught in English.
 Each year students can apply to their choice of one of four destinations offered.
 2013 program offerings included China, Russia, South America (Peru & Chile), and the Aegean Region (Turkey & Greece).
-In the past students have also gone to Brazil, Argentina, and India.
-The 2013 China IFS program visits through Hong Kong, Shanghai, and Beijing.
-The 2013 Russia IFS program visits Moscow and St. Petersburg.
-The 2013 South American IFS visits Lima, Peru and Santiago, Chile.
-The 2013 Aegean Region IFS will visit Istanbul, Turkey and Athens, Greece.